varocketry/guitar-mastery-hub/public/lessons/lesson_004_understanding_shapes.md

 **Solutions**:

 **Solution 1: This is normal at first!**
-- âœ… Smooth transitions come with time and reps
+- Ã¢Å“â€¦ Smooth transitions come with time and reps
-- âœ… Even professionals sounded choppy when learning
+- Ã¢Å“â€¦ Even professionals sounded choppy when learning
-- âœ… Keep practicing at slow tempo
+- Ã¢Å“â€¦ Keep practicing at slow tempo
-- âœ… Smoothness develops naturally with repetition
+- Ã¢Å“â€¦ Smoothness develops naturally with repetition

 **Solution 2: Practice "overlapping" the switch**
-- âœ… Anticipate the next chord shape
+- Ã¢Å“â€¦ Anticipate the next chord shape
-- âœ… Start moving fingers DURING the last beat of current chord
+- Ã¢Å“â€¦ Start moving fingers DURING the last beat of current chord
-- âœ… Slight overlap prevents gaps
+- Ã¢Å“â€¦ Slight overlap prevents gaps
-- âœ… This is an advanced technique but worth trying
+- Ã¢Å“â€¦ This is an advanced technique but worth trying

 **Solution 3: Keep strumming hand moving**
-- âœ… Even if left hand is switching, right hand keeps rhythm
+- Ã¢Å“â€¦ Even if left hand is switching, right hand keeps rhythm
-- âœ… Strum "air" or muted strings during switch
+- Ã¢Å“â€¦ Strum "air" or muted strings during switch
-- âœ… This maintains tempo and rhythm
+- Ã¢Å“â€¦ This maintains tempo and rhythm
-- âœ… Makes transitions less noticeable
+- Ã¢Å“â€¦ Makes transitions less noticeable

 **Solution 4: Increase practice time on transitions**
-- âœ… Spend 50% of practice just on the switches
+- Ã¢Å“â€¦ Spend 50% of practice just on the switches
-- âœ… Transitions are harder than holding chords
+- Ã¢Å“â€¦ Transitions are harder than holding chords
-- âœ… Most beginners under-practice transitions
+- Ã¢Å“â€¦ Most beginners under-practice transitions
-- âœ… More transition reps = smoother playing
+- Ã¢Å“â€¦ More transition reps = smoother playing

 ---